randomwangran/10000-org-files-linked/README.md

 Niklas Luhmann wrote 90k slip notes during his entire career.
 The goal is to test Org-roam under the similar condition.

+## motivation

+Can I use Org-roam with 100k files?
+How's the exact feeling under such condition?

 ## file generation
 Put this script under `./10000-org-linked-files`